statycc/pymwp/README.md

 ## Running from source

-If you want to use the latest stable version (possibly ahead of latest release), use the version from source following these steps.
+If you want to use the latest stable version (possibly ahead of the latest release), use the version from source following these steps.

 1. Clone the repository